TBD9rain/quick_ref/systemverilog.md

 ### Enumeration

-An enumeration type declares a set of integral named constants, which can be declared as following:
+An enumeration type declares a set of integral named constants, which can be declared as follows:

 ```
 enum [<enum_type>] {<enum_name_declaration> [, <enum_name_declaration>]} <enum_var_name>;